 The inhalation of some gases like nitrous oxide (laughing gas) can induce the effects of minimal sedation.

 These are pills that can be taken before the procedure.
 While it might be easier to orally ingest the sedative, it’s not always best for your body.
 Dosages may differ to person to person, and it takes much more calculation to figure out the right dosage, leaving room for error.
 Plus there is the chance that the effects will wear off before the end of the procedure, and you won’t be able to take another pill if that happens.

 You can also receive the drug through an IV, a process that allows for the dentist to adjust the dosage during the procedure.
 Mint Dental has one of the few dentists in the state qualified to perform IV sedation.

 Why might I want or need sedation dentistry?

 Typically, sedation dentistry isn’t a crucial part of any dental procedure.
-While most sophisticated procedures will require local anesthesia, dentists typically only recommend sedation for the most complex and time-consuming treatments.
+While most sophisticated procedures will definitely require local anesthesia, dentists typically only recommend sedation for the most complex and time-consuming treatments.
 However, that doesn’t mean that those treatments are the only time you could get sedation dentistry.
 If you have experienced anxiety during dental procedures in the past, next time, request sedation to make the process easier.